BadmWe/dspyt-webpage/dspyt/posts/easy-proxy-scraper-and-proxy-usage-in-python.md

 tags: ["proxy", "Python", "aiohttp", "proxy-server", "proxy-scraper"]
 ---

 To conduct data analysis, for example during market research, we first need to determine the scope and collect the necessary data.
 Some websites and companies provide an easy and convenient way to access data via API.
 However, many limit the number of requests from one IP address.
-Therefore to scrape data anonymously and prevent your IP from being blocked by the web server, we recommend that you implement python scrapper for proxy servers.
+Therefore to scrape data anonymously and prevent your IP from being blocked by the web server, we recommend that you implement python proxy scraper for proxy servers.

+A proxy scraper is a tool that allows you to access the websites of other people or websites through a proxy.
+This can be helpful if you want to view a website that is blocked on your device or if you want to view a website that is not authorized to be accessed by your computer.
+A proxy scraper can also be used to protect your privacy by hiding your personal data from third-party access.

 ## What is a proxy server?